samratkar/samratkar.github.io/_posts/2024-10-09-managing-ai-risk.md

 ## Evaluating AI alignment

 If AI progress continues, AI systems will eventually possess highly dangerous capabilities.
 Before training and deploying such systems, we need methods to assess their propensity to use these capabilities.
 Purely behavioral evaluations may fail for advanced AI systems: like humans, they might behave differently under evaluation, faking alignment56–58.

+## Interpretability and transparency

+AI decisionmaking is opaque, with larger, more capable, models being more complex to interpret.
+So far, we can only test large models via trial and error.
+We need to learn to understand their inner workings54.

+## Resilience

+Inevitably, some will misuse or act recklessly with AI.
+We need tools to detect and defend against AI-enabled threats such as large-scale influence operations, biological risks, and cyberattacks.
+However, as AI systems become more capable, they will eventually be able to circumvent human-made defenses.
+To enable more powerful AI-based defenses, we first need to learn how to make AI systems safe and aligned.

+1. Unsolved problems in ML safety,” Sep.
+2021. arXiv: 2109 .
+13916 [cs.LG].